CESNET/eInfra-docs/main/index.md

 ---
 # Welcome to the e-INFRA CZ documentation!

-The home for documentation of all e-INFRA CZ services that are provided to scientific community in Czech Republic.
+The home for documentation of all e-INFRA CZ services that are provided to scientific community in the Czech Republic.

 !!! attention "Building in progress"